-Sue: So it is.
-So is this the story where we find out what happened to his legs?
+Sue: So it is!
+So is this where we find out what happened to his legs?

-Sue: I thought he’d be a lot older. (pause).
+Sue: I thought he’d be a lot older than that.
 Are you sure they aren’t Thals?

 Me: I thought we’d already established that.

-The Doctor places a sample of Sorenson’s crystals in an empty toffee tin.
+The Doctor places Sorenson’s crystals in an empty toffee tin.